mdb/mdb.github.io/source/projects/2010-02-23-taylor-juliette.html.markdown

   - tj_card_close.jpg
 ---

-I created a simple brochure website and letter-pressed invite for my Taylor & Juliette's wedding.
+I created a simple brochure website and letter-pressed invite for Taylor & Juliette's wedding.
 The website and invite feature original illustrations, as well as a hand-drawn typeface created for the wedding materials.